chrissarmstrong/.github.io/clip-guided-diffusion.md

 ![Very Confused Look 2](/images/very-confused-look2.png)

 This prompt, "very confused look", cracked me up when I first ran it.
 Half of the images ended up being dogs.
-Even when the prompt is "Person with a very confused look" you occassionally get a dog thrown in.
+Even when the prompt is "Person with a very confused look" you occasionally get a dog thrown in.

 That's all for now.
 Thanks for visiting!